 Length – 32 km

-Terrain – well maintained wide path, crushed stone, some gravel and asphalt, a few road crossings
+Terrain – A wide, well-maintained path, consisting of crushed stone, some gravel and asphalt, and a few road crossings.

-Traffic – bicycles, hikers, horseback riding, X-country skiers
+Traffic – Bicyclists, hikers, and horseback riders; cross-country skiers in the winter.

 Phones – 1 866 900 4722

 Website – Grand River Conservation Authority

 Access – In Hamilton, parking can be found at the Dundas Valley Conservation Area, and in Brantford at Jerseyville.